TheScriptGuy/PrismaAccess-EgressIPs/README.md

 - No API key, exit script.
 - API key exists, then attempt to get the egress IPs based based on argument supplied.
 3. If egress IPs are returned from the API, then display them in tabulated format to stdout.
 Exit script.
-4. If egress IPs are returned from the API, and the outputJsonFile **or** outputCsvFile argument is specified, then send the resulting output to those files in the appropriate format.
+4. If egress IPs are returned from the API, and the `--outputJsonFile` **or** `--outputCsvFile` argument is specified, then send the resulting output to those files in the appropriate format.
 Exit script.
+5. For these 2 options below, the API key does not need to be set.
-5. If the --fileName argument is used, then display the output to stdout in tabulated format.
+6. If the `--fileName` argument is used, then display the output to stdout in tabulated format.
-6. If the --fileName arguement and the --outputCsvFile arguments are used in tandem, then the json formatted file is converted to comma separated values.
+7. If the `--fileName` arguement and the `--outputCsvFile` arguments are used in tandem, then the json formatted file is converted to comma separated values.

 ```bash